 Jacopo Tintoretto is often considered a ‘mannerist’ painter.
 He rebelled against his master Titian and established a unique and forceful style with roots in Venetian popular culture.
 Profoundly affected by the religious crisis of his era, he unfurled his fiery genius on one of the greatest biblical cycles in western art, his sublime masterpiece at the Scuola Grande di San Rocco.
 He had to fight for recognition at first but became principal painter to the Venetian Republic following the death of Titian and then in 1588 of his younger rival, Paolo Veronese.

-Veronese, in contrast, was received from his arrival in town in 1551 as the successor to Titian and as the golden boy of Venetian painting.
+Veronese, in contrast, was received as the successor to Titian from his arrival in town in 1551, and became the golden boy of Venetian painting.
 His brightly-coloured, festive compositions decorated the halls of state, the refectories of the major monasteries, private chapels, noble palaces on the Grand Canal and country villas of the Venetian establishment.
-It is therefore all the more surprising that it was he, and not the more subversive Tintoretto, who was questioned by the Inquisition for the potentially heretical content of one of his major paintings in 1573.
+It is therefore all the more surprising that it was he, and not the more subversive Tintoretto, who was questioned by the Inquisition for the potentially heretical content of one of his major works in 1573.

 Fly at c.
-12.30pm (British Airways) from London Gatwick to Venice.
+1.00pm (British Airways) from London Heathrow to Venice.
 Cross the lagoon by motoscafo (water-taxi).
 Luggage is transported separately by porters.

-In the morning, visit the Scuola Grande di S. Rocco – the grandest of all confraternity premises, where the halls are decorated with a magnificent cycle of canvasses by Tintoretto.
-Also see the churches of S. Pantalon, with Veronese’s final work (St Pantalon healing a Boy), and S. Rocco, with more paintings by Tintoretto.
-S. Polo houses one of Tintoretto’s animated Last Supper paintings and a Marriage of the Virgin by Veronese.
-Finally, see the great medieval church of I Frari: Titian’s spectacular Assumption is among the many paintings and sculptures with which it is endowed.
+In the morning, visit the great medieval church of I Frari: Titian’s spectacular Assumption and his Pesaro altarpiece are among the many paintings (including a superb triptych by Bellini) and sculptures with which it is endowed.
+Behind it, is the Scuola Grande di S. Rocco – the grandest of all confraternity premises, where the halls are decorated with a magnificent cycle of canvasses by Tintoretto.
+See also the church of S. Polo, which houses one of Tintoretto’s animated Last Supper paintings and a Marriage of the Virgin by Veronese, the church of S. Rocco, with more paintings by Tintoretto, and S. Pantalon, with Veronese’s final work (St Pantalon healing a Boy).

-Spend the morning in the Gallerie dell’Accademia, Venice’s major art gallery, where Tintoretto, Titian and Veronese are well represented.
-In the afternoon visit the church of S. Sebastiano, to again compare works by all three artists, and see another Tintoretto Last Supper in S. Trovaso.
-The church of S.ta Maria della Salute was built 1631–1681 by way of thanks for the deliverance of Venice from the plague and is considered the most important edifice built in Venice in the 17th century, with several works by Titian and Tintoretto’s Marriage at Cana in the sacristy.
+Spend the morning in the Gallerie dell’Accademia, Venice’s major art gallery, where Titian, Tintoretto and Veronese are well represented.
+In the afternoon visit the church of S. Sebastiano, almost entirely decorated by Veronese (in fact, it is his burial place), and see another Tintoretto Last Supper in S. Trovaso.
+The church of S.ta Maria della Salute was built in 1631–81 by way of thanks for the deliverance of Venice from the plague, with several works by Titian, originally painted for the church and convent of the island of S. Spirito.
+View Tintoretto’s Marriage at Cana in the sacristy.

 Travel to Tronchetto by vaporetto and from there drive to Maser to see Andrea Palladio’s Villa Barbaro.
 Built for two highly cultivated Venetian brothers, Daniele and Marcantonio Barbaro, it contains Veronese’s most important fresco cycle.
-On returning to Venice, visit the Marciana library at the Museo Correr to see paintings by Tintoretto and Veronese in the reading room.
+Back in Venice, the Marciana library at the Museo Correr holds paintings by Titian, Tintoretto and Veronese.

-Visit the Palazzo Ducale, supremely beautiful with its 14th-century pink and white revetment outside, and late-Renaissance gilded halls and paintings by Tintoretto and Veronese inside.
+Visit the Palazzo Ducale, supremely beautiful with its 14th-century pink and white revetment outside, and late-Renaissance gilded halls and paintings by Titian, Tintoretto and Veronese inside.
 Tintoretto’s Il Paradiso, housed here, is one of the world’s largest paintings.
-In the afternoon cross the bacino to Palladio’s beautiful island church of S. Giorgio Maggiore, which contains another Tintoretto Last Supper.
-Veronese’s Marriage at Cana is now in the Louvre in Paris, but was originally commissioned for the refectory here, where there is now a full-scale copy.
+Visit the church of S. Zaccaria, with Bellini’s superb late altarpiece and, in the sacristy, Tintoretto’s Birth of the Baptist.
+In the afternoon cross the bacino to Palladio’s beautiful island church of S. Giorgio Maggiore, which contains the final Tintoretto Last Supper of the tour.
+Veronese’s Marriage at Cana is now in the Louvre, but was originally commissioned for the refectory here, where there is now a full-scale copy.

-Today focuses on the church of the Madonna dell’Orto, the burial place of Tintoretto, which also contains two of his laterali as well as the Presentation of the Virgin Mary.
+Today focuses on the church of the Madonna dell’Orto, the burial place of Tintoretto, which also contains two of his laterali, as well as the Presentation of the Virgin Mary.
 Also visit the flamboyant church of the Gesuiti, S.ta Maria Assunta, which houses Tintoretto’s Assumption altarpiece and Titian’s Martyrdom of St. Lawrence.
-See more late Titian at S. Salvatore (his Annunciation).
+See more Titian at S. Salvatore (his Transfiguration and late Annunciation).
 The church of San Francesco della Vigna was built in 1534, designed by Sansovino; altarpieces by Veronese and Bellini.

 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus 320); a vaporetto pass; travel between the hotel and Venice Airport by private water-taxi and coach; luggage porterage between the hotel and Venice airport; hotel accommodation as described below; breakfasts; 3 dinners and 2 lunches with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 320); a vaporetto pass; travel between the hotel and Venice Airport by private water-taxi and coach; luggage porterage between the hotel and Venice airport; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.